Suplex: Trapping suplex

-This is when a wrestler holds both the opponent's arms under his own (known as overhooks in mixed martial arts and amateur wrestling, as the arms loop under the opponent's arms from above) with the hands connected below the opponent's triceps, from here the opponent is left secure and unable to counter or move away from the attacker while he/she delivers a belly-to-belly throw flipping the opponent overhead in the normal belly-to-belly motion.
-In amateur wrestling and other contact-sports, the trapping suplex is called the suicide throw.
+Also known as a Double arm locksault or a Front salto, this is when a wrestler holds both the opponent's arms under their own (known as overhooks in mixed martial arts and amateur wrestling, as the arms loop under the opponent's arms from above) with the hands connected below the opponent's triceps, from here the opponent is left secure and unable to counter or move away from the attacker while their delivers a belly-to-belly throw flipping the opponent overhead in the normal belly-to-belly motion.
+In amateur wrestling and other contact-sports, the trapping suplex is called the Suicide throw, a Salto, or a Side salto.
 It is done slightly differently, usually the opponent is tossed to the side and lands on their back.

-This move consists of one wrestler picking up his or her opponent off the ground (or mat) and then using a large portion of his or her own body weight to drive the opponent down on the mat.
-He or she begins face-to-face, then the attacker forces the opponent's head down and locks the opponent's arm around it.
+This move consists of one wrestler picking up their opponent off the ground (or mat) and then using a large portion of their own body weight to drive the opponent down on the mat.
+They begin face-to-face, then the attacker forces the opponent's head down and locks the opponent's arm around it.

 Side variants

-In the side variants the attacker stands to the side of his or her opponent and applies a hold before falling backwards to slam the opponent to the mat.
+In the side variants the attacker stands to the side of their opponent and applies a hold before falling backwards to slam the opponent to the mat.
 The most common is the Saito suplex.